 Signs of Swarmer Termite Infestations

 Seeing swarmer termites on your property is concerning, but it does not guarantee that your home is dealing with an active termite problem.
 However, it is an indication that a termite colony is close by.
 A new swarmer termite colony takes time to grow and establish.
 Most need five years for the colony to reach a size large enough to create a swarm.
+Although seeing them does not confirm an infestation, it signals the need for professional termite extermination services in Omaha.

 Swarmer termites enter the home through exterior cracks or air vents and feed on wood and cellulose.
 Here’s what to look for if you’re concerned about termites landing and colonizing your property.